sergey1tovstogan/bsg-demo-platform/backend/README.md

 - Docker or Podman
 - Python 3.11+ (for local development)
-- PostgreSQL 13+ (for local development without Docker)
+- MongoDB connection string (Azure Cosmos DB or local MongoDB)

 ### Using Docker/Podman (Recommended)